Orbiliaceae

-The Orbiliaceae are a family of saprobic sac fungi in the order Orbiliales.
-The family, first described by John Axel Nannfeldt in 1932, contains 288 species in 12 genera.
+The Orbiliaceae are a family of saprobic sac fungi.
+It is the only family in the monotypic class Orbiliomycetes and the monotypic order Orbiliales.
+The family was first described by John Axel Nannfeldt in 1932 and now contains 288 species in 12 genera.
 Members of this family have a widespread distribution, but are more prevalent in temperate regions.
 Some species in the Orbiliaceae are carnivorous fungi, and have evolved a number of specialized mechanisms to trap nematodes.

 Description

 Orbiliaceae do not have stromata, dense structural tissue that produces fruit bodies.
 They have small disc-shaped apothecia, that are typically convex, brightly colored or translucent.
 Their ascospores are small (typically less than 10 x 1 μm), hyaline, and have an oval or ellipsoidal shape.

 Species are usually found in wood on both wet and dry habitats.